TheHackerCoding/heater/README.md

 ## Extra info

-This has only been tested on Ubuntu Linux 20.04 (specifically [BackBox Linux 7](https://www.backbox.org/) if it matters) but should run on any os (Linux, Windows, and MacOS) if you have make, node, and gcc
+This has only been tested on Ubuntu Linux 20.04 (specifically [BackBox Linux 7](https://www.backbox.org/) if that matters) but should run on any OS (Linux, Windows, and MacOS) if you have make, node, and gcc

 ## Compile